dendibakh/perf-book/chapters/18-Appendix/Appendix-A.md

       13.142983989 seconds time elapsed
 ```

-The average frequency is much higher when Turbo Boost is on.
+The average frequency is higher when Turbo Boost is on (2.7 GHz vs. 2.3 GHz).

-DFS can be permanently disabled in BIOS.[^3] To programmatically disable the DFS feature on Linux systems, you need root access.
+DFS can be permanently disabled in BIOS.
+To programmatically disable the DFS feature on Linux systems, you need root access.
 Here is how one can achieve this:

 ```bash
 # Intel